 Film has the power to not only entertain, but to educate, and inspire.
 Growing up, film was a major part of my life- and still is.
 More so than anything else, film shows the world as it is, or as we want it to be.
 It opens up windows to things we would otherwise never see.
 It provides us with a harsh reality, or a needed escape.
-As I grew older, I realized I wanted to make a positive change in society by working in the entertainment industry.
 As time advances, the industry has become more committed to diversifying the stories told on screen, and I would love to be a part of continuing that trend.
 To me, what’s most important is reaching people as I was reached.
 It’s a long story, but I was so impacted by film- that within the last year, I went from working at a call center in a small town in North Carolina, to living a stone’s throw away from the entertainment capital of the world- to working a major film festival- to seeing the actor who inspired me (twice), walking along the streets of Los Angeles- to marching with my fellow women in Park City- to growing up and realizing who I really am.

 I really want to contribute to finding interesting and unique stories to tell from different perspectives- especially from women and people of color.
 Right now, I am working on growing this blog.
 I will be starting my A Film Campaign A Month Challenge in August, as well as developing and pitching a book on the stories of Hollywood’s diverse leaders.
 In the next couple years, I do hope to get a film finishing grant off the ground.
 Hope to update you soon!